The truth behind Putin’s rambling threats and Russia’s nuclear arsenal

 Of the stockpiled warheads, 1,710 strategic warheads are deployed: about 870 on land-based ballistic missiles, about 640 on submarine-launched ballistic missiles, and possibly 200 at heavy bomber bases, FAS said.

-Such numbers mean that both Moscow could destroy the world many times over.
+Such numbers mean that Moscow could destroy the world many times over.

 New nukes